raespark/personal-site-2021/README.md

 **To run:**

 - runs using node 15
-- be sure to have gatsby-cli installed globally (`npm install -g gatsby cli`)
+- be sure to have gatsby-cli installed globally: `npm install -g gatsby-cli`

 ```shell
 npm i